Find Doctors, Wait Times, and Your Way

 The duodenal switch works by creating a sleeve gastrectomy for restriction and hunger control.
 Then, after the sleeve, the intestines are rerouted similar to a gastric bypass.

 The principle measured length with a duodenal switch is the common channel.
-This is the distance from where bile and food meet to the end of the intestines and determines the amount of malabsorption.
+This is the distance from where bile and food meets to the end of the small intestines and determines the amount of malabsorption.

 First, the sleeve is created with a surgical stapler along the outside curve of the stomach.
 After the new stomach is created, the excess stomach is removed.
 The valve at the outlet of the stomach remains, which allows for the normal process of stomach-emptying and the feeling of fullness.
 The small intestine is carefully counted from the base of the large intestine, then is divided and reconfigured to allow for decreased absorption.